xsyncio/sierra-dev/docs/package-manager/commands.md

 ## 💡 Tips

-- Use `sierra-sdk repo update` frequently to get the latest package versions.
+- Use `sierra-dev repo update` frequently to get the latest package versions.
-- Use `sierra-sdk check` before building to catch errors early.
+- Use `sierra-dev check` before building to catch errors early.
-- Combine `sierra-sdk search` with tags for precise discovery.
+- Combine `sierra-dev search` with tags for precise discovery.